 Ivy Nkutha (born in Alexandra) is a popular face in the South African acting industry.
-Known for her exceptional way of making her role look real, she gained popularity for appearing as Gog’ Flo in Generation the Legacy.
+Known for her exceptional way of making her role look real, she gained popularity for appearing as Gog’ Flo in Generations: the Legacy.

 Climbing the heights to the level that she is now did not come easy.
 She had encounters with challenges and happenings of tragic nature but did not let them weigh her down.

 The veteran actress is a popular name on the lips of many television viewers.

 |Education||Ithute Community School|